ninichang/cartogram-web/doc/setup-ubuntu.md

 ## Installing and Configuring Prerequisites

 First, you need to install some third-party software dependencies.
-Open a new terminal window, and run the following command:
+Open a new terminal window, and run the following commands:

     $ sudo apt-get install python3 postgresql
+    $ sudo apt install python3-pip

 Now you'll need to install virtualenv, a tool that makes it easy to manage dependencies for Python projects:

-    $ pip3 install virtualenv
+    $ sudo pip3 install virtualenv

 Now you'll need to configure the PostgreSQL database server.
 PostgreSQL is a robust SQL database server go-cart uses to store users' generated cartograms so they can be shared on social media.
 In order for go-cart to use PostgreSQL, you'll need to first initialize it, then create an account and database: